Adwaithpv/KrishMitra-AI/clients/mobile/README.md

-# Agri Advisor Mobile App
+# KrishMitraAI Mobile App

-A Flutter mobile application for the Agentic Agri Advisor system.
+A Flutter mobile application for the KrishMitraAI Agricultural Advisor system.

 ## Features